NVIDIA/fleet-intelligence-agent/README.md

 ## Overview

-**GPUHealth** is a streamlined GPU health monitoring and reporting tool designed to ensure GPU reliability by actively monitoring GPU status and exporting health metrics for analysis. **GPUHealth** is based on the upstream [leptonai/gpud](https://github.com/leptonai/gpud) project but focuses specifically on GPU health monitoring without management overhead.
+`gpuhealth` is a streamlined GPU health monitoring and reporting agent designed to ensure GPU reliability by actively monitoring GPU status and exporting health metrics for analysis. `gpuhealth` is based on the upstream [leptonai/gpud](https://github.com/leptonai/gpud) project but focuses specifically on GPU health monitoring without management overhead.

 ### Key Characteristics